faboulaws/fakingoose/README.md

 # Mongoose version Support

-Version 4.x and 5.x are supported
+Version 4.x and 5.x are supported.